payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 Objects will only be equal if they are the same object

-`typeof` returns a string `‘undefined’`` for both uninitialized and undeclared variables.
+`typeof` returns a string `'undefined'` for both uninitialized and undeclared variables.

-Uninitialized variables are given a value of undefined.
+Uninitialized variables are given a value of `undefined`.
 Initialize variables that will later hold values to `null` to avoid confusion.

 Use `in` to check the existence of a property in an object.
 If you want to check an instance property use `hasOwnProperty()`